SEAT Tarraco Review & Prices

 MPG, emissions and tax

-There are no tax-busting all-electric or plug-in hybrid versions of the SEAT Tarraco.
+There are no electric or plug-in hybrid versions of the SEAT Tarraco.
 Buyers have a choice of one petrol engine and one diesel engine, both with 150hp and a choice of manual and automatic transmissions (though the manual is only offered on lower trims).

 For high-mileage drivers looking for low fuel bills, the 150hp 2.0-litre diesel is the most economical.
-The two-wheel-drive manual returns an official 47.1-52.3mpg, which is pretty good for a seven-seat SUV.
-The DSG auto is only a little thirstier (47.1-51.4mpg).
+The front-wheel drive manual version returns an official 47.1-52.3mpg, which is pretty good for a seven-seat SUV.
+The DSG automatic is only a little thirstier (47.1-51.4mpg).

-Go for petrol, and the 150hp front-wheel-drive car is still pretty good on fuel.
+Go for the petrol, and the 150hp front-wheel drive car is still pretty good on fuel.
 The official tests suggest you can expect 38.2-42.2mpg.

 Safety and security